 It was the overall ‘lack of confidence’ that led to the meltdown in stocks and shares in October 2014, which developed at considerable speed as well as spreading to most parts of the world.
 There were many underlying factors which sparked it off, some of which we have mentioned above.
 But perhaps the main one was the promised withdrawal by the US Federal Reserve of the quantitative easing programme that cost over $3,600 billion.
 That was the main factor in leading to a stampede out of stocks and shares, which in turn has now raised starkly the possibility of a repeat of 2008, only worse.
 Like drug addicts, the capitalist world has got used to massive injections of liquidity.
 The economic theorists of the system are not sure what effect quantitative easing has!
 The former US Federal Reserve chairman, Ben Bernanke, in answer to whether QE was working, joked: “The problem with QE is it works in practice but it doesn’t work in theory”!
 In reality, this monetary measure has only worked partially in theory but hardly in practice.
 However, the mere threat to partially phase this out – with no real alternative other than the continuation of failed austerity programmes – resulted in panic stations.

 The choice for capitalism seems to be reduced to either further debt-fuelled growth, including the perpetuation of low interest rates, with the danger of inflation further down the road or the maintenance of savage austerity.
-Capitalist strategists display hardly any economic optimism, let alone solutions for the wider issues, like the environmental crisis, facing humanity.
-Some capitalist economists have concluded that the massive growth of inequality that we have seen in the last 15 years ‘beyond a certain point’ is bad for the system.
+At the same time, some capitalist economists have concluded that the massive growth of inequality that we have seen in the last 15 years ‘beyond a certain point’ is bad for the system.
 The huge growth in the share going to CEOs of companies and the relentless pushing down of wages seriously repress ‘demand’.

 So serious is the situation that the Bundesbank has suggested that German trade unions should fight for wage increases, which they would support!
 However, this policy is not intended to apply to the rest of Europe, which must be kept on ‘rations’.
 Even rotten German social democracy, in coalition with Merkel’s Christian Democrats, has ruled out any significant shift in economic policy, particularly throughout the rest of Europe.